adeekshith/whatsapp-tracker/README.md

 ## What is it useful for?
 It depends upon how you use it but once you grab the data, you will start finding a way to use that.
 Let me warn you not to use this to invade anyone's privacy and use it in your legal limits.
 I am not resposible for how you use it.

+## Limitations
+- Each instance can track only single user at a time
+- Each instance needs a dedicated machine or virtual machine to run
+- It uses screen capturing and so it needs to be configured separately for different resolutions.
+- No good documentation... author is lazy/busy.